hanksudo/GCP-Google-Cloud-Skills-Boost/GSP114 - Continuous Delivery Pipelines with Spinnaker and Kubernetes Engine/README.md

 - Go WebPreview on Port 8080
 - Manually trigger sample app on Spinnaker UI

+After build, go to Load balancers and check the IP of frontend to see the result.

 ### Trigger your pipeline from code changes